Thu Mar 05 2020

-CRO, also known as Conversion Rate Optimisation, is the process of improving your conversion rate by encouraging visitors to take a specific action.
+Conversion Rate Optimisation (CRO), is the process of improving your website conversion rate by encouraging visitors to take a specific action.
 Regardless of what your business does, having a high conversion rate means more sales, more leads, more donations; put simply – more of what you want!
 Every business should be aiming to constantly increase traffic to their website whilst achieving a good conversion rate to constantly increase customers and profits.

 Conversions can take a number of forms on a website – making a purchase, starting a trial, downloading a PDF, making a donation, submitting a free quote form, or simply making a phone call are just some of the common conversions businesses want their customers to do.
 Conversion Rate Optimisation is the process of getting more customers to take more of these actions.